South Sister Summit

 Difficulty: Difficult

-General location: 28 miles west of Bend - Deschutes National Forest - Three Sisters Wilderness
+General location: 28 miles west of Bend - Three Sisters Wilderness - Deschutes National Forest

 Pit toilet at trailhead: Yes

-The South Sister is one of the easiest Cascade Mountains to summit and hundreds of people do it every year.
-This however, does not mean it is an easy hike, and you have to remember that you are climbing a 10,358 ft. volcano and you gain 5,000 ft. of elevation in just 6.25 miles!
+Description:South Sister (aka Charity) is one of the easiest Cascade Mountains to summit and hundreds of people do it every year.
+This however, does not mean it is an easy hike by any means, and you have to remember that you are climbing a 10,363 ft. volcano and you gain 5,000 ft. of elevation of exposed lava rock in just 6.25 miles.

-The first 2 miles start off in the forest along a creek, and the trail goes up pretty steep as you make your way in between Kaleetan Butte and Devils Hill, gaining 1,300 feet of elevation.
+The parking for this hike is at Devils Lake, however this is also the trailhead parking for a few other hikes, as well as camping at Devils Lake, so it can often be crowded.
+Starting in the summer of 2021, you will need to purchase a limited entry permit to hike the South Sister Climber Trail and to park at the trailhead between the June 15 - October 15.
+There are 100 day use permits per day and they are available at www.recreation.gov.
+From the north side of the parking lot take the South Sister Climber Trail #36, following a creek until you come to the road.
+Once you have crossed the Cascade Lakes Hwy., you will see the official trailhead sign and if you are hiking outside of the limited entry permit dates, you must register your hiking group by filling out a free Wilderness Permit.
+The first 2 miles start off in a thick forest along a creek, where in late June and through the month of July, the mosquito swarms are thick and hungry.
+The trail goes up pretty steep as you make your way between Kaleetan Butte and Devils Hill, gaining 1,300 feet of elevation.
 There are countless little switchbacks, and after 2 miles you will crest up to a plateau.
 This is a great spot to take a little snack break.
-Because you are gaining so much elevation, it is important to take frequent breaks for food and water.
-From the plateau you will see your first trail intersection.
-The trail to the left takes you to Wickiup Plain and the trail to the right takes you down to Moraine Lake.
+Because you are gaining so much elevation, it is important to take frequent breaks for food and water and to let your body acclimate to the elevation.
+At the plateau you will see your first trail intersection.
+The trail to the left takes you to Wickiup Plain and the trail to the right takes you down to Moraine Lake (which is a great place to camp).
 Keep going straight to endure more of South Sister's wrath. |

-Once you have sight of Lewis Glacier and the beautiful turquoise colored glacial lake, you have hiked a total of 5 miles.
-Taking a break at the lake is a really good idea before braving what is known as "the red mile".
-From here it is another mile up to the rim and then 0.3 to the true summit.
+Once you have sight of Lewis Glacier and the beautiful turquoise colored glacial tarn, you will have hiked a total of 5 miles.
+Taking a break at the tarn is a really good idea before braving what is known as "the red mile".
+From the tarn it is 1 mile up to the rim and then 0.3 to the true summit.
+When you get to the rim of this majestic volcano, you will hike around the crater to the right to get to the other side and the true summit, where you can see the Middle Sister and North Sister, Chambers Lakes below and Mt.
+Washington, Three Fingered Jack, Mt.

-The mountain can often create its own weather to make sure to check mountain forecast before going to make sure you are not going to be in danger of being at the summit during a thunderstorm or possible snow/whiteout conditions.
-Always make sure to bring an extra wind layer and puffy coat with you for the summit.
-From the summit to the north you will see Middle and North Sister and the Chambers Lakes below, as well as Three Fingered Jack, Mt.
 Jefferson and Mt.
-Hood.
-To the east you will see Broken Top and to the south is Mount Bachelor, Sparks Lake and Diamond Peak. |
+Hood to the north beyond.
+To the south you will see Mount Bachelor, the many lakes along the Cascade Lakes Highway, and Diamond Peak.

+Even though in the summer it can be close to 90 degrees at the trailhead, being up at 10,358 ft. can be quite cold and windy.
+The mountain can often create its own weather so make sure to check mountain-forecast.com before going, to be sure you are not going to be in danger of being at the summit during a thunderstorm or possible snow/whiteout conditions.
+Always make sure to bring an extra wind layer and puffy coat with you for the summit. |

-On the way down your legs will most likely feel like rubber, and because of all of the loose rock it is easy to slide and fall.
+On the way down your legs will most likely feel like jelly, and because of all of the loose rock it is easy to slide and fall.
 Trekking poles help a lot in this kind of terrain going up and coming back down, as they take a lot of pressure off of your muscles and joints.
-Gators are a must-have on this hike so that you don't end up with piles of rocks and sand in your shoes.
+Gaiters are a must-have on this hike so that you don't end up with piles of rocks and sand in your shoes.

+South Sister summit is a TOUGH hike!
+It is recommended that you do some training for this one.
+Keep in mind that the majority of this hike is above the tree line so there is no shade and it can get extremely hot in late July, August and early September.
+Make sure to bring at least 3 liters of water and a way to filter water for the trek back down.
 The trail is easy to follow, as it has become quite wide over the years due to its popularity, and at every trail junction there are signs.
 This hike is not for the faint of heart, but if you take your time, take lots of water and snack breaks, you will be rewarded by epic views from the top, and you will feel incredibly accomplished as you will have just climbed the 3rd tallest mountain in Oregon!

 Directions: